 12 Tips for Doing Disneyland Right at the Holidays

 Holiday time at Disneyland is extra magical.
 From the gorgeous, festive decorations around the park to the moving nightly fireworks display complete with holiday music and a fairytale snowfall ending, it’s guaranteed to put you in a holiday frame of mind.
 We’ve started an annual tradition by going over Thanksgiving for a few days, and then coming home inspired to decorate.
-The holiday decorations at Disneyland stay up until January 7th, so there’s still time to take in the happiest place on earth on steroids.
+The holiday decorations at Disneyland stay up until after New Year’s, so there’s plenty of time to take in the happiest place on earth on steroids.
 It is seriously amazing.
 If and when you decide to go, I’ve put together a list of tips and recommendations based on our family’s experience over the last several years going during the holiday season.

 1 | Get the Free Disneyland App.